dyhes/zulip/docs/outreach/gsoc.md

   Experts: Greg Price, Austin Riba, Steve Howell.

-- Make Zulip integrations easier for nontechnical users to set up.
+- Make Aloha integrations easier for nontechnical users to set up.
   This includes adding a backend permissions system for managing bot permissions (and implementing the enforcement logic), adding an OAuth system for presenting those controls to users, as well as